Facing the blitz: A college athlete’s coming out story

 “I paused.
 I looked at him and I said, ‘What do you mean you knew?’
 He goes, ‘I always had a feeling you were gay.’
 I go, ‘How?’
 He goes, ‘Just things you did.’”

 Moon thought about it for a while.
-He played college football.
+He played Division III football.
 He played baseball.
 He dressed up in ninja costumes for Halloween.
 Well, he was in choir as a baritone, but a lot of football players were, so that couldn’t have been it.
 And he’s never dated a woman.

 What was it?